Guide to spinal arthritis

-Anyone can get spinal arthritis, however there are certain factors that put people at higher risk for developing it:
+Anyone can get spinal arthritis; however, there are certain factors that put people at a higher risk of developing it:

 - Overused joints from athletic activities or incorrect lifting and bending

 - Obesity that places excess pressure on spinal joints